Marina Raguš: Return to political life (2020–present)

-After eight years out of political life, Raguš contested the 2020 Serbian parliamentary election on the electoral list of Aleksandar Šapić's Serbian Patriotic Alliance (SPAS), appearing in the second position on its list as a non-party candidate.
-The list won eleven seats, and she returned to parliament for a third term.
-(Serbia's electoral laws had been reformed in 2011, such that all mandates were awarded to candidates on successful lists in numerical order.)
-She was chosen afterward as the leader of the SPAS parliamentary group and was also a member of the administrative committee, (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity issues.) a deputy member of the education committee, (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) the chair of a subcommittee on the information society and digitalization, and a member of Serbia's delegation to the Parliamentary Assembly of the Black Sea Economic Cooperation.
+After eight years out of political life, Raguš contested the 2020 Serbian parliamentary election on the electoral list of Aleksandar Šapić's Serbian Patriotic Alliance (SPAS), appearing in the second position on the list as a non-party candidate.
+The list won eleven seats, and she was elected to a third parliamentary term.
+(Serbia's electoral system had been reformed in 2011, such that all mandates were awarded to candidates on successful lists in numerical order.)
+She was chosen as leader of the SPAS parliamentary group after the election and was also a member of the administrative committee, (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity issues.) a deputy member of the education committee, (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) the chair of a subcommittee on the information society and digitalization, and a member of Serbia's delegation to the Parliamentary Assembly of the Black Sea Economic Cooperation.

-In May 2021, the Serbian Patriotic Alliance merged into the Progressive Party.
-Raguš became a member of the SNS and was elected to the party's presidency later in the year.
+Raguš somewhat belatedly became a member of the SNS in May 2021, when the Serbian Patriotic Alliance merged into the Progressive Party.
+She was elected to the SNS presidency later in the year.

-Raguš received the eighty-sixth position on the SNS-led Together We Can Do Everything coalition list in the 2022 parliamentary election and was re-elected when the list won a plurality victory with 120 out of 250 mandates.
-After the election, she was chosen as deputy leader of the Together We Can Do Everything parliamentary group.
-She was also deputy chair of the foreign affairs committee, a deputy member of the European integration committee, and the leader of Serbia's parliamentary friendship group with China during this parliament.
+She received the eighty-sixth position on the SNS-led Together We Can Do Everything coalition list in the 2022 parliamentary election and was re-elected when the list won a plurality victory with 120 out of 250 mandates.
+After the election, Raguš was chosen as deputy leader of the Together We Can Do Everything parliamentary group.
+She also served as deputy chair of the foreign affairs committee, a deputy member of the European integration committee, and the leader of Serbia's parliamentary friendship group with China.